-These Guidelines on Regulating trade in Migratory Waterbirds were produced with financial support from the Ministry of Agriculture, Nature Management and Fisheries/Department of Nature Conservation, the Netherlands, the Swiss Agency for the Environment, Forests and Landscape/Division of Nature, and the DLO-Institute for Forestry and Nature Research (IBN-DLO, now Alterra, Wageningen) of the Netherlands.
-They were drafted by Albert Beintema, the late Dineke Beintema, Allix Brenninkmeijer, Simon Delany and Jeff Kirby, and edited by Simon Delany and Derek Scott.
+These Guidelines on regulating trade in migratory waterbirds were produced with financial support from the Ministry of Agriculture, Nature Management and Fisheries/Department of Nature Conservation, the Swiss Agency for the Environment, Forests and Landscape/Division of Nature, and the DLO-Institute for Forestry and Nature Research (IBN-DLO, now Alterra, Wageningen) of the Netherlands.

-Drafts of five guidelines including the Guidelines on Regulating Trade in Migratory Waterbirds were discussed in Workshop 2 during the 2nd International Conference on Wetlands and Development in Dakar, November 1998.
-Contributions were made by many of the workshop participants.
+Drafts of five guidelines all in all were discussed in Workshop 2 during the 2nd International Conference on Wetlands and Development in Dakar, November 1998.
+Many workshop participants gave useful comments.